Making great literacy lessons easy. Why join Plazoom?

 By Sue Drury

-Persuasive writing is a very interesting genre.
-Other types of writing might involve an element of fantasy or make-believe but, if you think about it, persuasive writing must be one of the few that actually expect you to act upon it.
 It is also fascinating to think that many of us would, as readers, be quite capable of pointing out the ways in which our beliefs, feelings and actions are being manipulated, yet we often fall for it anyway.

 What is persuasive writing?

-Here’s a question that might be fun to put to your students: is persuasive writing fiction or non-fiction?
 Your first answer would probably depend on how cynical you are.
 Nevertheless, it should be seen as a non-fiction genre because any proposition being promoted should be grounded in honesty.
 That’s why we have things like advertising rules, libel laws and trading standards.
-Even so, we all know that some persuasive writing stretches the truth to breaking point.
-At the very least, it often presents a very biased or one-sided view.
-As a teacher, you should insist on pupils using language to persuade rather than deceive.

-Persuasive writing techniques KS2
+Persuasive writing techniques for KS2

-Teaching persuasive writing might seem akin to teaching dark arts in a school for magic but it’s really just another form of effective writing or writing for a purpose – and every writer should be doing that!
-Remember, not every trick will work in every situation but it is important that pupils have a good understanding of a range of persuasive writing features.
-Here are a few of the most obvious ones.
+Teaching persuasive writing in KS2 might seem akin to teaching dark arts in a school for magic.
+However, it’s really just another form of effective writing or writing for a purpose – and every writer should be doing that!

 Features of persuasive writing – Powerful vocabulary

-The choice of words really matters in persuasive writing – almost as much as in poetry.
-Apparently, there has been research carried out into this but a quick internet search reveals a broad consensus as to what the most powerfully persuasive words are.
 Here are just a few to share with your pupils, remembering that not every word will be relevant to every persuasive writing task.
 Nor are they necessarily the most adventurous words in the dictionary.
-They are just known to be effective.
+They're just known to be effective.

-Grab the reader’s attention with this persuasive device
+Grabbing the reader’s attention

 Persuasive language – Hype

-A final thought on the subject of hyperbole: one exclamation mark is enough … and often one too many.
+A final thought on the subject of hyperbole: one exclamation mark is enough, and often one too many.

-How to write persuasively – Logical arguments and order
+Logical arguments and order

 Rhetorical questions

 Have you ever wondered why advertisements use questions?
 Do you want to be a more persuasive writer?
 If so, you need questions in your writing.
-Questions draw the reader into your argument because you can hardly avoid answering them the moment you read them, even if it’s only subconsciously.
-Just make sure that your question has no chance of making the reader say “No!” because then you would have lost them.

-Once you have shown your pupils the toolkit, give them plenty of chance to hone their skills.
+Once you have shown your pupils the toolkit, give them plenty of chances to hone their skills.
 Our persuasive writing challenge mat resource is a great way to help them apply their knowledge through a range of writing challenges.
-Or why not try our Grammar Burst pack for using cohesive devices in persuasive writing – a series of five lessons culminating in an extended writing task?

-You could also try our persuasive writing model text pack, complete with vocabulary bank, writing plan and success criteria.
-Or, if you’re feeling brave enough, take a look at our Bug Banquet writing topic which builds towards your pupils writing a text to persuade you to try eating insects.
+Or, if you’re feeling brave enough, take a look at our Bug Banquet writing topic.
+This builds towards your pupils writing a text to persuade you to try eating insects.

-Persuasive writing examples
+KS2 persuasive writing examples

 Adverts